-Education and expanding access to agricultural services.
-Providing access to information about SLM practices facilitates their adoption (medium confidence) (Kassie et al., 2015; Nkonya et al., 2015; Nyanga et al., 2016).
-Moreover, improving the knowledge of climate change, capacity building and development in rural areas can help strengthen climate change adaptive capacities (Berman et al., 2012; Chen et al., 2018; Descheemaeker et al., 2018; Popp et al., 2009; Tambo, 2016; Yaro et al., 2015).
-Agricultural initiatives to improve the adaptive capacities of vulnerable populations were more successful when they were conducted through reorganised social institutions and improved communication, e.g. in Mozambique (Osbahr et al., 2008).
-Improved communication and education could be facilitated by wider use of new information and communication technologies (Peters et al., 2015).
+17 Education and expanding access to agricultural services.
+Providing access to information about SLM 18 practices facilitates their adoption (medium confidence) (Kassie et al., 2015; Nkonya et al., 2015; 19 Nyanga et al., 2016).
+Moreover, improving the knowledge of climate change, capacity building and 20 development in rural areas can help strengthen climate change adaptive capacities (Berman et al., 2012; 21 Chen et al., 2018; Descheemaeker et al., 2018; Popp et al., 2009; Tambo, 2016; Yaro et al., 2015).
+22 Agricultural initiatives to improve the adaptive capacities of vulnerable populations were more 23 successful when they were conducted through reorganised social institutions and improved 24 communication, e.g. in Mozambique (Osbahr et al., 2008).
+Improved communication and education 25 could be facilitated by wider use of new information and communication technologies (Peters et al., 26 2015).
 Investments into education were associated with higher adoption of soil conservation measures, e.g. in Tanzania (Tenge et al., 2004).
-Bryan et al. (2009) found that access to information was the prominent facilitator of climate change adaptation in Ethiopia.
-However, resource constraints of agricultural services, and disconnects between agricultural policy and climate policy can hinder the dissemination of climate smart agricultural technologies (Morton, 2017).
-Lack of knowledge was also found to be a significant barrier to implementation of soil rehabilitation programmes in the Mediterranean region (Reichardt, 2010).
-Agricultural services will be able to facilitate SLM best when they also serve as platforms for sharing indigenous and local knowledge and farmer innovations (Mapfumo et al., 2016).
-Participatory research initiatives conducted jointly with farmers have higher chances of resulting in technology adoption (Bonney et al., 2016; Rusike et al., 2006; Vente et al., approach.
+Bryan et al. (2009) found that access to information was the 27 28 prominent facilitator of climate change adaptation in Ethiopia.
+However, resource constraints of 29 agricultural services, and disconnects between agricultural policy and climate policy can hinder the 30 dissemination of climate smart agricultural technologies (Morton, 2017).
+Lack of knowledge was also 31 found to be a significant barrier to implementation of soil rehabilitation programmes in the 32 Mediterranean region (Reichardt, 2010).
+Agricultural services will be able to facilitate SLM best when 33 they also serve as platforms for sharing indigenous and local knowledge and farmer innovations 34 (Mapfumo et al., 2016).
+Participatory research initiatives conducted jointly with farmers have higher 35 chances of resulting in technology adoption (Bonney et al., 2016; Rusike et al., 2006; Vente et al., 36 2016).
+Moreover, rural advisory services are often more successful in disseminating technological 37 innovations when they adopt commodity/value chain approaches, remain open to engagement in input supply, make use of new opportunities presented by information and communication technologies 38 39 (ICTs), facilitate mutual learning between multiple stakeholders (Morton, 2017), and organise science 40 and SLM information in a location-specific manner for use in education and extension (Bestelmeyer et 41 al., 2017).